- Email and Website:

 - Michael Vaughn's CV

 - Michael Patrick Vaughn.
-Forthcoming.
+2018.
 “Who Killed Cecil Palmer?
 The Role of Memory in Night Vale’s Self-Narrative Rupture.”
-In From Weather to the Void: Critical Approaches to Welcome to Night Vale, edited by J. A. Weinstock.
+Pages 95-107 in From Weather to the Void: Critical Approaches to Welcome to Night Vale, edited by J. A. Weinstock.
 Palgrave.